 Measure the panel to cut it in half lengthways then in half widthways.
 Keep three pieces as the top, base and back of the box.
 Cut the fourth piece into two 281mm long pieces for the sides.
 NATASHA'S TIP: Use a circular saw or handsaw, but if you're not confident, have the panel cut at a hardware store or timber yard for about \$5 per cut.

-Step 2 - Create a grid for the holes

-On the back piece, mark a horizontal line 35mm from the hottom. a line 90mm above it, and another 90mm above that (215mm from the bottom).
-Mark vertical lines 60mm from the sides, 80mm apart.
+Step 2 - Create a grid for the holes On the back piece, mark a horizontal line 35mm from the bottom. a line 90mm above it, and another 90mm above that (215mm from the bottom).
+Mark vertical lines 60mm from the sides.
+80mm apart.
 NATASHA'S TIP: If the spaces aren't even, use a different coloured pen, find the centre then mark new lines, work outwards and adjust the width at the edges.

-Step 3 - Get the holes started

-Use a drill with a 4mm bit to make Change the drill bit to a 19mm shallow starter holes on the grid, in three rows of seven holes holesaw, drill halfway through the pine then turn it over to finish the holes from the other side to avoid breakout each, you can buy a holesaw set and an optional handheld press that attaches to the drill to help keep your technique straight.

-NATASHA'S TIP: An evenly spaced grid of holes supports the dowels, and making the starter holes helps NATASHA'S TIP: For about \$20 keep the set-out accurate.
+Step 3 - Get the holes started Use a drill with a 4mm bit to make Change the drill bit to a 19mm shallow starter holes on the grid, in three rows of seven holes NATASHA'S TIP: An evenly spaced arid of holes supports the dowels, and making the starter holes helps NATASHA'S TIP: For about \$20 keep the set-out accurate.